Troubleshooting¶

 Data Synchronization¶

-// Check if the upload address is correct in the SDK configuration
+// Check if the upload address is correctly entered into SDK configuration

 [FT-SDK]FTHttpConfigManager com.demo D serverUrl ==>